abdulrahman305/GPTFinancial/README.md

 To use GPTFinancial, follow these steps:
 1. Open the application in your web browser.
 2. Create an account or log in if you already have one.
-3. Set up your budget by adding income and expense categories.
-4. Record your expenses and income to track your financial activity.
-5. Generate financial reports to analyze your spending and make informed decisions.
-6. Use the financial market analysis feature to get insights and a good outlook of the financial markets.
+3. Use the financial market analysis feature to get insights and a good outlook of the financial markets.
+4. Generate financial reports to analyze your financial data and make informed decisions.

 ## Contributing
 We welcome contributions to GPTFinancial!
 To contribute, follow these steps: